-Unfortunately, in the beginning coaches may not know how to identify an uncoachable client.
+Unfortunately, in the beginning, coaches may not know how to identify uncoachable clients.
 In fact, it’s very likely that they’ll learn the hard way that someone is uncoachable.

 The good is that with more experience coaches can determine ahead of time if a prospective client is uncoachable.
 They may also be able to more quickly find out before the coaching relationship goes on for too long.

-At the end of the day, an uncoachable client doesn’t serve anyone.
+At the end of the day, uncoachable clients don’t serve anyone.
 You can’t do your job as a coach if a person is uncoachable.

-It’s also important to identify an uncoachable client for your business.
+It’s also important to identify uncoachable clients for your business.
 Uncoachable clients can drain your time.
 This means you aren’t giving as much time or energy to people who you can help.

-So rather than spinning your wheels trying to change someone, you’re better off learning how to determins if the client is uncoachable.
+So rather than spinning your wheels trying to change someone, you’re better off learning how to determine if the client is uncoachable.

 (Note: This does not mean that a client will not be coachable later.
 It could just mean that they are uncoachable right now.
 Either way, it would not be a mutually beneficial coaching relationship.)